Pro stock: NHRA pro stock champions (1970–present)

-The most successful driver in pro stock is 10-time champion Bob Glidden.
-The driver with the most wins in a single season is three-time champion Darrell Alderman, who won all but three events en route to his 1991 championship.
+The most championships for a driver in pro stock is 10-time champion Bob Glidden.
+During the 1978 and 1979 seasons when he all but shut out his competition, Glidden advanced to 18 of the 19 final rounds, winning 14 times.
+Nine of those wins came in a row, widely considered by many to be one of the most impressive winning streaks in the history of the sport.
+The driver with the most wins in a single season is six-time champion Greg Anderson, who won 15 of 23 events en route to his 2004 championship.